Inter-node superconductivity in strained Weyl semimetals: Summary

 \section{Summary}

-In this study, by using the quasiclassical Eilenberger approach, we studied the effects of the strain-induced pseudomagnetic field $\mathbf{B}_5$ on the superconductivity in Weyl semimetals with a broken TR symmetry.
-In agreement with previous studies, we found that only the spin-triplet channel is allowed for the inter-node pairing of quasiparticles (i.e., the pairing of quasiparticles from the Weyl nodes of opposite chirality).
+In this study, by using the quasiclassical Eilenberger approach, we studied the effects of the strain-induced pseudomagnetic field $\mathbf{B}_5$ on the inter-node spin-triplet superconductivity in Weyl semimetals with a broken TR symmetry.
+Unlike the usual magnetic field, the pseudomagnetic one couples to fermions from the Weyl nodes of opposite chirality with different sign.
+This immediately leads to an unusual dynamics of Cooper pairs, where the Meissner effect is absent.
+In agreement with previous studies, we found that only the spin-triplet channel is relevant for the inter-node pairing of quasiparticles in the vicinity of the Fermi surface (i.e., the pairing of quasiparticles from the Weyl nodes of opposite chirality).
 As expected, when the pseudomagnetic field is absent, there is no preferred direction for the spins of Cooper pairs and the spatial modulation of the superconducting gap is not favorable.
 The dynamics changes qualitatively in the presence of the pseudomagnetic field.
 The superconducting state with the spins of Cooper pairs parallel to $\mathbf{B}_5$ is not affected by the field and has the lowest energy among the spin-triplet states.
-On the other hand, the state with the spins normal to $\mathbf{B}_5$ is modified and is inhibited by the field.
-In the latter, the gap function acquires a nontrivial phase proportional to the field strength, which lowers the energy of this state.
+On the other hand, the states with the spins normal to $\mathbf{B}_5$ are modified and inhibited by the field.
+In the latter case, the gap function acquires a nontrivial phase proportional to the field strength, which lowers the energy of this state.
 This result qualitatively agrees with that in Ref.~\cite{Matsushita:2018bty}.
+Thus, the pseudomagnetic field effectively selects one of the spin-triplet superconducting states by inhibiting the other two.

 We also investigated the currents in the superconducting ground state.
-While the electric currents always vanish, the spin-triplet state could give rise to a nonzero chiral current $\mathbf{j}_5$, which is determined by the phase of the gap and the pseudomagnetic field.
-Interestingly, for the Cooper pairing with spins normal to the direction of the pseudomagnetic field, the value of $\mathbf{j}_5$ is nonzero, albeit small for the energetically most favorable phase.
+While the electric currents always vanish, the spin-triplet state could give rise to a nonzero chiral current $\mathbf{j}_5$, which is determined by the pseudomagnetic field and the phase of the gap.
+From a physical point of view, this current corresponds to a spin polarization that could be, in principle, detected experimentally.
+Interestingly, for the Cooper pairing with spins normal to the direction of the pseudomagnetic field, $\mathbf{j}_5$ is nonzero, albeit small for the energetically most favorable phase vector.
 The chiral current is completely absent when the spins of Cooper pairs are parallel to $\mathbf{B}_5$.
 Since the latter has the lowest energy, we believe that both electric and chiral supercurrents are absent in the spin-triplet ground state of Weyl semimetals with the inter-node superconducting pairing.